 1. Helps Build and Preserve Lean Muscle Mass

-If you don’t consume enough calories and carbohydrates following resistance training, it’s likely you’ll starve your muscles of the fuel they need to grow back bigger and stronger.
+If you don’t consume enough calories and carbohydrates following resistance training, you may “starve” your muscles of the fuel they need to grow back bigger and stronger.
 For this reason, many people focused on building muscle choose to have higher carb days after tough workouts.
+Eating at least moderate amounts of carbs may also help with physical performance long-term, according to some studies.

 Simply restricting calories and working out more can take a toll on your metabolism and even have the opposite effect of what you’d like — leaving you weaker, fatigued and unable to consume as many calories without gaining weight.
 Alternating days of higher vs. lower carb intake, especially when timed around workouts, is beneficial for cutting your body fat percentage down while still not sacrificing your muscle mass.
 And keep in mind you want to hold on to all the muscle mass you can, since this is what keeps you burning calories at a healthy rate even into older age.